andrepugni/AUCbasedSelectiveClassification/README.md

 # AUCbasedSelectiveClassification
-This is the repository for AUC-based Selective Classification
+This is the repository for [AUC-based Selective Classification](https://proceedings.mlr.press/v206/pugnana23a.html).

 ## System specifics